0xdefaceme/whitepaper/README.md

 vulnerability can be encrypted using a public-key encryption scheme.
 Subsequently, the attacker uploads it to IPFS and shares the hash by calling `reveal(uint256 vulnId, string hash)`.
-In case (1) the vulnerability exists, (2) the attacker sends the vulnerability from the account that committed it and (3) the vulnerability was previously paid for, the hash is revealed to the contract owner through an event `Reveal(uint256 id, string hash)`.
+In case (1) the vulnerability exists, (2) the attacker has sent the vulnerability from the account that committed it and (3) the vulnerability was previously paid for, the hash is revealed to the contract owner through an event `Reveal(uint256 id, string hash)`.

 Using the revealed hash, the contract owner can now download the report from IPFS, decrypt it using their private key and study it.
 They now have two
 options: (1) Decide to ignore the vulnerability and therefore send the bounty back to themselves.
 (2) Decide to give away under the vulnerability and hence shut down their contract.
-Is this the case, the negotiator sends the bounty to the attacker's account.
+Do they decide to give in, then the negotiator sends the bounty to the attacker's account.
 Nonetheless, the Negotiator emits a `Decide(uint256 vulnId, bool decision)` event and closes the vulnerability.

 In this section, we discussed a possible happy path of disclosing a vulnerability.
-Of course, there are many other branches to it.
+Of course, there are many other branches.
 To highlight these, we discuss the incentives at play in the next section.

 ## Incentives

+Earlier in this paper we made the claim that 0xdeface transforms attacking smart contracts from a zero-sum game to a positive-sum game.
+As there are too many considerable human factors involved in the decision to maliciously drain a contract's funds, it would not make sense to outline a mathematical model of the problem here.
+Instead, this section makes an argument for why attackers and contract owners will use the 0xdeface protocol in the future and how this becomes a positive-sum game.

+- contracts should remain open source
+- contracts should remain immutable, upgradeability should remain a bug
+- attacker:
+    - can actually spend the ETH earned in a bounty (bounty could still be huge)
+    - doesn't commit a crime
+    - has the option to brag with their hack
+    - less media exposure through attack (shitstorm and angry investors)
+    - gamification

+contract owner
+    - bounty programs while contract is deployed
+    - less media exposure through attack (shitstorm and angry investors)
+    - doesn't loose credibility anymore
+    - vulnerability mitigations can be efficient and relatively cheap, for sure they're not a worst-case scenario anymore

+user
+    - funds are secured
+    - potential for taking part in the governance decision to settle the contract

+- experimentation will be necessary to validate the incentives

+## Attack Vectors

 Attack vectors
 - Attacker submits a wrong damage estimate
 - Contract owner has dynamic bountyamount function
 - Attacker never submits vulnerability in reveal (we need a time out)

-Validation of incentives
-Ultimately, 0xdeface's goal is to save as much ETH from getting stolen as possible.
-While we proposed a concrete solution to this problem, we'll most certainly have to experiment before actually launching.

 ## Business model and funding